Stanford-AIMI/RRG24/index.md

 └── mimic_cxr_sectioned.csv
 ```

 And run `python make-interpret-mimic-cxr.py`.
+If you have a hash error (i.e.
+the created files arent what was expected), please email me at jbdel at stanford dot edu.<br/>

 Then, you can then collate both datasets as such:

 ```python
 from datasets import load_dataset, Sequence, Image, DatasetDict, concatenate_datasets